SiloCityLabs/Cuttlephone/docs/guides/print-guide.md

 The clamps are made of two parts.
 They must be separated before printing.

 Import the model into your slicer.
-Split the model and separate the 2 halves.
-Enable supports on the build plate.
-Don't support the inside of the sliding slot.
+Split the model and then move one of them.
+Then enable supports on the build plate only - don't fill the telescoping slot with supports.

 ![](/images/print-guide/split1.png)
 ![](/images/print-guide/split2.png)